pycogss/pycogss_recipes/aoi-2-dataset/README.md

 The "dataset" can be anything you want - right now the notebook shows RGB, NDVI, and elevation, but any raster data hosted on Earth Engine can be queried and downloaded.

+`aoi-2-dataset-lite.ipynb` is a compact version that presumes you're interested in searching by HydroSHED watershed ID and quickly serves images for viewing and downloading (as our team is doing to answer science questions).

 # To do list: